Building a Corpus

 • Interview transcripts or parliamentary proceedings

-What makes these materials a corpus is not their format but the fact that you have collected them according to a clear rationale tied to your research question.
+These materials become a corpus when you collect them according to a clear rationale tied to your research question.
+Format alone does not define one.

-Corpus vs. sample: A corpus is the complete set of texts you have assembled for analysis.
+Corpus vs. sample.
+A corpus is the complete set of texts you have assembled for analysis.
 A sample is a subset drawn from a larger population.
-In some cases your corpus is a sample (e.g., 200 articles drawn from a universe of 3,000).
-In other cases your corpus aims to be comprehensive (e.g., all UN Security Council resolutions on a specific topic).
+Sometimes your corpus is a sample (e.g., 200 articles drawn from a universe of 3,000).
+Other times your corpus aims to be comprehensive, such as all UN Security Council resolutions on a specific topic.
 Be clear about which approach you are using and why.

 Planning Your Corpus

 Before you collect a single text, you need to make four decisions.
-Write these down — they will form the backbone of your methodology section.
+Write them down.
+They will form the backbone of your methodology section.

 1. Define the scope

 What types of texts will you include, and why?
 Your research question should drive this decision.
-Ask yourself:
+Ask yourself these questions before you search.

 • What kind of textual evidence bears on my research question?

-• Which sources are most relevant to the actors, institutions, or debates I am studying?
+• Which sources are most relevant to the actors and debates I am studying?

 • What time period is appropriate?
 (A political crisis?
 A policy cycle?
 A decade of coverage?)